 The Agency and the City of McMinnville entered into an intergovernmental agreement that requires the Agency to repay contract expenses for the creation of the Agency.
 At fiscal year end June 30, 2018, the remaining balance on the debt was \$10,000.
-The balance owed to the City will be repaid by fiscal year 2019.
+The balance owed to the City was repaid in fiscal year 2019.

-During the 2017 fiscal year, the Agency and City entered into an intergovernmental agreement for the City to loan \$2,192,300 to the Agency for construction of the Alpine Avenue project.
-The final payment is due on this loan in 2032.
+During the 2017 fiscal year, the Agency and City entered into an intergovernmental agreement for the City to Ioan \$2,192,300 to the Agency for construction of the Alpine Avenue project.
+The final payment is due on this Ioan in 2032.
 The Agency's outstanding debt is described in more detail in the notes to the financial statements, Note III.D.